SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 While Loop

-The program uses a while True loop:
+The program uses:

 while True:

-This allows the customer to continue adding items until they choose 0.
+This allows the customer to continue adding items until they choose to finish the order.

-When 0 is entered:
+When the customer enters 0:

 if choice == '0':
     break

-The break statement stops the loop.
+The break statement exits the ordering loop.

 Menu Choice Validation